 For this reason, our training and mentoring is purely led by positive, tangible conservation outcomes.
 Whilst our training and mentoring isn't tailored for everyone, we do believe those with conservation projects in mind or in action will find great value from the knowledge and experience we can share with you.

 Conservation is our priority.

-Within the Skylos Ecology team we have a variety of skill sets and expertise that enables us to provide extensive outcome based training and mentoring for an individual and their project.
+Within the team we have a variety of skill sets and expertise that enables us to provide extensive outcome based training and mentoring for an individual and their project.

-Head Trainer, Fiona Jackson has over 1200+ conservation detection dog field hours.
+Fiona Jackson (Skylos) is a Director at Skylos Ecology and has over 1200+ conservation detection dog field hours.
 From training dogs to find invasive weeds in aquatic environments, to scat detection of multiple threatened species, and wind farm deployments across Victoria and NSW.
 Fiona has worked conservation detection dogs in cool temperate rainforests, stony desert landscapes, snowy alpine ranges, costal dunes and heathland, to name a few.
 Fiona has many training and deployment lessons to share.
 Fiona holds a Dog Training & Behaviour qualification and a Masters in International Animal Welfare, Ethics and Law.

 Category 1: Project Mentoring